rdeville-public-bak/my_programs.dynamic_prompt.bak/doc/configuration.md

 | `SEGMENT`           | An array which define lines and segment used for the prompt                                                                |
 | `SEGMENT_PRIORITY`  | An array which define in which order segment will be compressed when there is not enough space to print full informations. |

-The prompt is able to handle single or multiline with command entry at the end of the prompt or below the prompt when line use full length of the prompt.
+The prompt is able to handle single line or multiline with command entry at the end of the prompt or below the prompt when line use full length of the prompt.

 Exemple are better than long explication.